Azure/azureml-cheatsheets/website/docs/misc/deployment.md

 ## Deployment

-This article describes the one-time process for deploying this website.
+This article describes the one-time process for deploying the cheat sheeets as a GitHub Pages website.

-This repo has GitHub actions in place that automate deployment by watching the `website` branch.
+This repo has GitHub actions in place that automate deployment by watching the `main` branch.
 If you are interested in how deployment works then read on!

 ### GitHub Actions